61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 If you’re looking for a way to hang up your clothes without traditional clothespins, try using bread tags!
 They work great and you probably have a bunch of them lying around the house already.

-DIY Jug Lantern
+DIY Water Jug Lantern

 diy jug lantern